 Thanks Medellin!
-Firstly to the young Paisa woman who came to my assistance and to the Metrocable attendants at Line L who then recovered my phone.
+Especially, to the young, nameless Paisa woman who came to my assistance and to the Metrocable attendants at Line L who then recovered my phone.

-Our visit to Parque Arvi, a nature area situated just outside of Medellin in Colombia, involved a Metro ride to Acevedo station from where we would take Metrocable K up over the working class barrios to San Antonio station.
+This dramatic (for me anyway!) incident happened on our visit to Parque Arvi, a nature area situated just outside of Medellin in Colombia.
+The day trip involved a Metro ride to Acevedo station, from where we would take the Metrocable K up over the working-class barrios to San Antonio station.

-From there a transfer to Metrocable Line L which goes non-stop to Parque Arvi.
-A one way trip of just under 20 minutes.
-As we made our way up and over the top of the hill the valley of Medellin disappeared.
+From here transfer to Metrocable Line L which goes non-stop to Parque Arvi.
+Line L is a one-way cable car trip of just under 20 minutes.
+The views are spectacular as it makes its way up and over the top of the hill and the valley of Medellin disappears.

-Views of Medellin replaced by small farms, soon they also disappeared and we were left with magnificent views of valleys and the jungle with its majestic trees.
+Views of Medellin replaced by small farms.
+Which also soon disappeared, and what remains are magnificent valley views and the jungle with its majestic trees.

 It wasn't there!

-As I ripped open the pockets on the rucksack I had a sinking feeling.
+As I frantically ripped open the pockets of my rucksack, I had a desperate sinking feeling.
 My phone had been left on the seat in the gondola.

-I ran back to the station office to find that my limited Spanish didn’t get through to the station attendants.
-Turning I then ran to the information desk to see if anyone could help – as I stumbled through my explanation I realised that I was failing.
+I ran back to the station office to find that my limited Spanish didn’t get through to the cable station attendants.
+Darting around like a headless chicken, I then ran to the information desk to see if there was anyone there that could help.
+No luck!

-When a young woman turned and with an accented voice said “I think I can help you”.
+As I stuttered my way through my request for assistance a young woman turned and with an accented voice said in English, “I think I can help you”.

-The young woman and her boyfriend who had stayed until this time were now showered with my gratitude and “muchas gracias” thanks … although I had never even got their names.
+The young woman and her boyfriend who had stayed until this time were now showered with my gratitude and “muchas gracias” thanks.

-Thanks to my young Paisa saviour and the cable attendants at Metrocable – I’ll never forget this day.
+Thanks again to my young Paisa saviour, and also to the cable attendants at Metrocable Medellin – I’ll never forget this day.

 P.S.
-I later remembered that my gondola number 66 was the first gondola we’d taken.
+I later remembered that gondola number 66 was the first gondola we’d taken on Metrocable K!